 Use these resources to help you get started on a career plan that is right for you:

-- For help figuring out what you want to do, visit CAREERinsite.
-Or try the exercises in This Is Your Life: A Career and Education Planning Guide.
-(It’s a workbook intended for youth.)
+- Try the exercises in This Is Your Life: A Career and Education Planning Guide, a workbook intended for youth.

 - Explore education opportunities after high school and learn about post-secondary schools and programs at OCCinfo.